haystackoss/haystack/README.md

 `hypertest` is an open-source CLI tool designed to help you maintain focus on the current coding subtask, built specifically for the easily distracted.

 **A better way to run tests**
-Run tests in the background while coding, results displayed as a **live** auto-updating todo list.
+By analyzing code coverage, hypertest runs only the tests affected by a code change.
+Run tests in the background while coding, and get immediate **live** feedback (<250ms).

 ![hypertest](https://raw.githubusercontent.com/nabaz-io/nabaz/main/docs/hyper.gif)